rdov/rdov.github.io/rdov_whitepaper.md

 This is generally a safe long-term strategy, as it puts the contribution and skill demonstration up front.
 Once a developer has produced a successful open source project, anyone can see and evaluate their capabilities.
 This open evaluation should lead to good-match partnerships.
 One issue is that the up front work and subsequent build out time of the co-founded venture mean the developer doesn't get paid for a long time.
 Often the co-founded venture is not guaranteed to be profitable, either, in which case the developer undertook one free and then one unprofitable venture in a row.
 This strategy should only be undertaken if supplimental income or a significant savings reserve is available to the developer.

-## Aligning Incentives with RDOV
+## Aligning Incentives with RDOV Incubators

 If inventors and developers are to continue to provide innovative, high quality, open source projects, they need to be incentivized to undertake and continue that R&D work.
 As the primary creative minds, it would also be a logical deployment of resources to give them a great degree of freedom over direction.
 This can be accomplished by leveraging the R & D head start to form early partnerships in the race to market.
 Upon releasing their invention with an open license, the developers should immediately establish an incubator for related projects.
 The incubator is the platform by which parties interested in using or building on the invention could receive the very most expert assistance, with the inventor acting as mentor.
 This is known as the Research & Develop Open Ventures or RDOV model.

 At first glance, this may sound like the indirect application of open source software business model that heavily favors enterprise corporations.
 In fact it that same model, but tweaked to allow the developer to maintain their initial lead, leapfrog the barriers to entry, and outsource non-R&D services.
 Here is how an incubator operates.

 ##### 1. Support Agreement
 The mentor or project developer sets terms of participation in Support Agreement.
 This lays out the assistance and access the mentor is willing to give, and what is requested in return.
-For example the mentor could contribute ongoing development, mantainence, ticket support, and/or operations assistance in return for time-based billing and/or revenue sharing.
+For example the mentor could contribute ongoing development, mantainence, ticket support, operations assistance or even a CTO-style package in return for time-based billing and/or revenue sharing.
 This Support Agreement can be used as a stand alone contract, or in the greater context of an incubator.

 ##### 2. Future Development Thesis
 Mentor writes Future Development Thesis (FDT) to illustrate what could and potentially will be built with their project.
 This should be targetted at a specific category of incubator project or applicant demographic, as each incubator exists to develop the thesis layed out in the FDT.
 There is a one to one relationship between FDTs and incubators.